‘Deeply troubling’: Last year’s record homicide spike continuing into 2021

 As a result, law enforcement members “in cities like Portland, Chicago, Seattle, Tucson, New York and more either left their police departments for the suburbs, rural America or other pro-police areas or left the profession altogether, leaving many urban areas with a shortage of officers,” she said.

-She added that the association “finds this is unacceptable and dangerous, not just for police officers, but for the citizens they have sworn to serve and protect.”
+She said the association “finds this is unacceptable and dangerous, not just for police officers, but for the citizens they have sworn to serve and protect.”

 Sign up for Daily Newsletters